 After feeling the physical indicators of a bed bug presence, the next step is to find and identify the bugs yourself visually.
 Most indicators consist of the following phenomena: blood stains in your bedding, rusty-colored areas in your bedding, on your mattress or your walls, shed skin or shells in/around your bedding, a foul smell around your sleeping area or furniture, specifically when there are dark spots around as well.

 The best way to find their hiding spot to check these visual cues is to strip all bedding from your bed and check all crevices and hiding places a bug might call home.
-This could be in the box spring mattress, underneath the mattress, in the corners of the bed frame, etc. Also, check bedside tables, inside outlets, and even clothing.
+This could be in the box spring, underneath the mattress, in the corners of the bed frame, etc. Also, check bedside tables, inside outlets, and even clothing.
 Then, for greater peace of mind, call an experienced exterminator who will know what signs to look out for.

 Other tips include using a brush and rag to scrub seams of mattresses, bed frames, headboards, and other hiding places before vacuuming all disturbed areas.
 If vacuuming, it is imperative to seal the vacuum’s contents in a Ziploc bag before disposing to prevent further infestations.